What do you do with all your Christmas leftovers? Do you dread eating ham or turkey every single day?

 Leftover turkey meat can be mixed with mayonnaise in a large mixing bowl, cooked as leftover turkey soup, mixed with cream cheese as a dip, or shredded leftover turkey can be served as a quick and easy turkey salad.

 Bone broth, don't even think about throwing those amazing turkey bones away.
-Save the turkey carcass or chicken carcass and any leftover vegetables and throw them in your slow cooker or Instant Pot and allow them to release all their amazing nutrients and flavours to make bone broth, turkey stock, or turkey soup.
+Save the turkey carcass or chicken carcass and any leftover vegetables and throw them in your slow cooker or Instant Pot and allow them to release all their amazing nutrients and flavors to make bone broth, turkey stock, or turkey soup.

 Easy Avocado Boats - 3 ways - these are simply amazing with leftover turkey mayonnaise.
 Simply mix some leftover chopped turkey with 1-minute mayonnaise.